Vlorë: Middle Ages

 In the 11th and 12th century, Vlorë played an instrumental role in the conflicts between the Byzantine Empire and Norman Kingdom of Sicily.
 Following Norman occupation, they ruled for only four years and established a Latin church episcopal see in Vlorë.
 In 1321 the city being under Byzantine control was attacked by a Venetian fleet under Giovanni Michiel as a result costing the lives of many of its Greek inhabitants.
-Vlorë served as capital of the Principality of Valona, initially a vassal state to the Serbian empire, and later, independent Christian state from 1346 to 1417.
+Vlorë served as capital of the Principality of Valona, initially a vassal state to the Serbian Empire, and later, independent Christian state from 1346 to 1417.

 The Ottoman Empire captured the city in 1417, while in 1432, Albanian rebels freed Vlorë and expelled the Ottomans from the area.
 As part of the Ottoman Empire, Vlorë became a sanjak centre in Rumelia Eyalet under the name Avlonya.
-Later it become a Venetian possession in 1690 and the city was restored to the Ottomans in 1691, becoming a kaza of the Sanjak of Avlona in the vilayet (province) of Janina.
+In 1690, it became a Venetian possession, and the city was restored to the Ottomans in 1691 after the siege of Vlorë, becoming a kaza of the Sanjak of Avlona in the vilayet (province) of Janina.
 At the time the city had about 10,000 inhabitants; there was a Catholic parish, which belonged to the Archdiocese of Durrës.
 During the early period of Ottoman rule, Vlorë became an international port centered on a high volume of trade between western Europe and the Ottoman state.